Email: christopher dot sirrs at warwick dot ac dot uk

 Previously, I have investigated the emergence of anxieties around 'fake' drugs in global health, and the intellectual and policy history of 'health systems' thinking.
 My research has involved examining the role of international agencies such as the World Health Organisation, International Labour Organisation and World Bank, as well as national regulatory agencies such as the UK Health and Safety Executive (HSE).
 My PhD, completed in 2016, explored the historical development of the British system of health and safety regulation: a theme I am now continuing to explore, in the domain of hospitals.

-I am a lecturer on the 30 CATS first-year taught option Mind, Body & Society (HI176), and a tutor for the MA module Themes and Methods in Medical History (HI907).
+I am a lecturer on the 30 CATS first-year taught option Mind, Body & Society (HI176), and a tutor for MA modules Themes and Methods in Medical History (HI907) and Matters of Life and Death: Topics in the Medical Humanities (HI991).

 Health and Safety in the British Regulatory State: The HSC, HSE and the Management of Occupational Risk, 1961-2001, PhD thesis, London School of Hygiene & Tropical Medicine (2016) [open access].